School holidays are happening and the winter weather may well be keeping your children indoors.

 5. Selecting A Bed

 In terms of a great choice in beds for helping a tween transition into Teen, bunk beds are a great solution and, often under appreciated by many.
-Bunk beds are so universal and adaptable, they can transform from a tween's play area into a teenagers study space seamlessly.
+Bunk beds are so universal and flexible.
+They can be adapted to transform from a tween's play area into a teen's study space with ease.
 Look for loft style bunks, these help provide storage space and also can be purchased in larger bed sizes to accommodate for growing legs and arms.

 6. Colurful Linen